 Scalefusion allows company IT admins to push relevant business apps and content on their employees’ devices.
 Not every employee needs to be given access to every piece of information there is.
 Remote working and BYOD management trends expose a larger attack surface for external security threats.
 Pushing a limited set of secure business apps and files and restricting the use of untrusted websites are access restrictions that can go a long way in protecting private business data.

 Scalefusion allows company IT admins to configure Data Loss Prevention (DLP) policies because of which employees are restricted from copying sensitive business information from their professional apps to their personal apps on their BYO devices.

 When considering data privacy, prevention is the best way to move forward, but businesses must not overlook curative practices.
 Scalefusion MDM allows company IT admins to track their versatile endpoints and constantly monitor their usage, location and health.

-You can leverage extensive reports to minutely observe device vitals and usage patterns to detect compliance violations and suspicious activities.
+Your company’s compliance and safety should be its top priorities, which is why extensive reports are essential for monitoring device vitals and usage patterns to detect compliance violations and suspicious activities.
 You can also create and schedule Workflows to generate alerts for diverse activities such as geofence-based compliance alerts, data usage compliance alerts, etc.

 A constant threat to allowing employees to work remotely using their mobile devices is the loss or theft of these devices.
 Mobile devices are compact and easy to misplace.
 If your employee accidentally misplaces his smartphone that contains sensitive information such as patient health data, business finance plans, etc. it can be a potential source of data breaches.